Anna Stuart

-Anna Stuart (born November 1, 1948) is an American actress.
+Anna Stuart (born November 1, 1948, in Bluefield, West Virginia) is an American actress.
 She has primarily played roles in daytime serials.

 Career

-Stuart began her career on The Doctors as lab technician Toni Ferra, a role she played from 1971 to 1976.
+Stuart began her career on The Doctors as lab technician Toni Ferra, a role she played from February 5, 1971 to September 30, 1976.
 Her character was involved in a triangle with Dr. Mike Powers and Dr. Alan Stewart.
 She followed up her work on The Doctors originating the role of Dr. Gina Dante Lansing on rival serial General Hospital (1977–1978) where she was reunited with her former "The Doctors" co-star Gerald Gordon who played her brother, Dr. Mark Dante.

 In 1981, she filled in for Maeve Kinkead on Guiding Light as Vanessa Chamberlain while Kinkead was on maternity leave.
 It was during this time that Vanessa was a prime suspect in the murder of Diane Ballard.
 This was Stuart's first time playing a schemer on the soaps, and led to playing other sophisticated trouble-makers on practically every New York based soap.